Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

-A Working With Children Check (WCC) is a requirement for anyone who works for volunteers in child-related work.
+A Working With Children Check (WWCC) may be a requirement for anyone who works for volunteers in child-related work.

-Companies do watchlist checks to check for known or suspected terrorists, money launderers, frauds.
+Companies do AML/CFT checks to check for known or suspected terrorists, and money launderers.

 13. Workers compensation history check

-A worker compensation history check is conducted by prospective employers to check if the candidate has any pre-injury (psychological or physical) from previous workplaces.
+A workers compensation history check may be conducted to check if the candidate has any pre-existing injuries from previous workplaces.

 What is a background check?

-Background checks verify facts shared by the candidate.
+Background checks verify employment history provided by the candidate.
 This could include information on education, employment history, credit history, or criminal record.